Some rooster breeds are mellow.

 13. Barred Plymouth Rock

-The Plymouth Rock is an active chicken that is fairly friendly.
+The Plymouth Rock is an active chicken that is relatively friendly.
 They do well foraging and like to have plenty of space to roam around.
 Plymouth Rock hens lay very well all year round and are friendly toward people, including kids.

 The roosters are usually non-aggressive and friendly toward people.
 Roosters have a reputation for being dependable and calm.

 Some roosters can become more aggressive if there are a lot of roosters together.
-Individual roosters can have a more confrontational temperament, but as a rule, they are gentle and don’t bother their human owners.
+Individual roosters can have a more aggressive temperament, but as a rule, they are gentle and don’t bother their human owners.

 Their black and white feathering is also a striking and lovely addition to your flock.